CLEAR Core

 LinkedInTwitterEmail

 Eli Keunyoung Lee is a PhD Candidate in the Public Policy and Management program at the Price School of Public Policy.
 Eli holds two master’s degrees in Public Administration from Seoul National University (South Korea) and the University of Southern California (2020).
 His research interests are in behavioral public administration, primarily how agency resources and political environments affect public officials’ attitudes and behavior.
 More specifically, Eli is interested in the influence of agency reputation on changes in public employees’ attitudes and behaviors.
 Prior to joining CLEAR, he worked as a founder and leader of “Nesal-Nessal,” one of the leading Korean social enterprises that deal with social problems such as income disparity and urban decay.
 Recently, Eli was one of five recipients of a 2024 Scholarship by the American Society of Public Administration's Section on Professional and Organizational Development.
-He is also funded for his work on INTELLECT+ through the generous support of the Volcker Alliance.
+He is also the project leader for INSIGHT+ and funded for his work on that through the generous support of the Volcker Alliance.

 Yi Ming